Tejaswireddyallam/GDPFall2024-Group2/README.md

 Attended client meeting and discussed about the problem statement with client.
 I have also analysed about the problem statement to rephrase it.

+I have attended client meeting and analysed about next action items which we need to do document, and also analysed about the new wiki pages.